solidane/solidane.github.io/_posts/2022-04-12-fibonacci.md

 Let's start by putting two one-by-one squares next to one another.
 ![walking]({{ site.baseurl }}/assets/images/fib1.png)

 As a result we get a one by two rectangle.
-Beneath that I will put a two-by-two square
+Beneath that let's put a two-by-two square
 ![walking]({{ site.baseurl }}/assets/images/fib2.png)

 And next to that, a three-by-three square